mvolkmann/blog/src/smalltalk/30-development-environment.md

   "copying", "converting", "enumerating", and "printing".
   There is a separate set of method categories for instance methods and class methods.

+  The second pane contains three buttons at the bottom.
+  Clicking the "instance" or "class" button causes the remaining panes to display information about instance or class methods, respectively.
+  Clicking the "?" button shows the class comment for the select class.

   Selecting a message category (a.k.a protocol) in the third pane displays methods in that category in the fourth pane.